1. All matches shall be conducted in accordance with the MCC Laws, whether experimental or not – except where otherwise provided for in these rules.

-24. a) Is touched by a fielder who has not be given permission to enter the field of play.
+24. a) Is touched by a fielder who has not been given permission to enter the field of play.

 24. b) Is in contact with a deliberately discarded piece of clothing thrown down by a fielder whilst chasing the ball.

-24. c) Touches a helmet placed on the ground within the field of play by a fielder or wicket keeper.
-Providing the ball has been played at or the ball hits the batter whilst he is taking avoiding action.
+24. c) Touches a helmet placed on the ground within the field of play by a fielder or wicket keeper as per MCC Law 28.3.

 24. d) In all other instances where penalty runs could be awarded according to the Laws of Cricket, they will not be awarded in the Craven & District Cricket League Divisions Three and Four.

-24. e) In Divisions One and Two penalty points will be awarded as per new MCC Law 41 and MCC Law 42 (2017 issue).
+24. e) In Divisions One and Two penalty runs will be awarded as per new MCC Law 41 and MCC Law 42 (2017 issue).